Dr3dNuX/SnakeInPython/README.md

 # SnakeInPython
 Game of Snake written in python 3.X using classes

 Hello welcome to snake coded in python.
 This was a project course that I followed along with from the youtuber BROCODE.
 I ended up learning a lot from this tutorial I really like how he implemented the snake as well as the food/apple as classes then used tk to draw them on the canvas.
 Also the use of constants throughout the code was a really cool idea, it really helped keep everything consistent throughout the project it also gives the user a way to adjust settings and debug the code.
-Also the use of lambdas with binding keys so you can use the change direction function that was cool.
+Also the use of lambdas with binding keys so you can use the change direction function was also a cool idea.

 brocodes youtube channel: https://www.youtube.com/c/BroCodez